atrac17/Integer_Video_Modes/README.md

 ## <summary1><b>General Information</b></summary1>

-- Designed for 5:4 IPS/LCD/TFT displays with a native resolution of 1280x1024.
+- Designed for 5:4 IPS LCD TFT displays with a native resolution of 1280x1024.
 Not to be utilized on CRT monitors with the same native resolution.

 ## <summary1><b>MiSTer.ini Information</b></summary1>